DeustoPWEB2019/intro-to-html/responses/08-create-list.md

 For the next exercise, you are going to create a list of your favorite websites.
 Later, we will add links so you can access those links quickly.
 For now, focus on creating the individual list items.

-### :keyboard: Activity: Create a list of your favorite sites
+### :keyboard: Actividad: Create a list of your favorite sites

 1. Edit the `index.html` file in your master branch by [using this direct link]({{ repoUrl }}/edit/master/index.html) or going to the **Code** tab, clicking on the `index.html` file, clicking the pencil :pencil: to edit the HTML.
 1. Inside the body tag, create a list, either ordered or unordered, of your favorite sites on the internet.